 • Ad placement depends on the result of the auction and your competitors.

-• Ads can be distracting and disrupting.
+• Ads can be distracting and disruptive.

 • It is not suitable for all products and services.